Astron/Astron/doc/internal_protocol.md

 **DBSERVER_SELECT_STORED_OBJECT(1012)**
     `args(uint32 context, uint32 do_id, FIELD_DATA)`
 **DBSERVER_SELECT_STORED_OBJECT_RESP(1013)**
-    `args(uint32 context, <FIELDS>)`
+    `args(uint32 context, bool found, <FIELDS>)`
 > This message selects a number of fields from an object in the database.
-It returns the select fields in serialized form, in the order requested.
+It returns the select fields in serialized form, in the order requested -- if found.

 **DBSERVER_SELECT_STORED_OBJECT_ALL(1020)**
     `args(uint32 context, uint32 do_id)`
 **DBSERVER_SELECT_STORED_OBJECT_ALL_RESP(1021)**
-    `args(uint32 context, uint16 dclass_id, FIELD_DATA)`
+    `args(uint32 context, bool found, [uint16 dclass_id], FIELD_DATA)`
-> This message queries all of the database fields from the object and returns the response.
+> This message queries all of the database fields from the object and returns the response -- if found.

 **DBSERVER_SELECT_QUERY(1016)**